insighio/docs/content/cloudplatform/ui/devices/deviceCreation/_index.en.md

 ![Device Creation Form](/images/console_tutorial/device_creation_form_completed.jpg?width=60pc)

+{{% notice note %}}
-> When the first device is created in a project, the project's channels are created too.
+When the first device is created in a project, the project's channels are created too.
 Each project has two channels; the _data_ and the _control_ channel.
 The _data_ channel receives measurements from the project's devices and the control channel is used for Console - Device two way communication for other operations, like OTA and remote configuration.
+{{% /notice %}}

 The device is now listed in the Device List.
 By clicking on it, opens the **Device Info** view.